 This management's discussion and analysis ("MD&A") of West High Yield (W.H.Y.)
-Resources Ltd. (the "Company") contains an analysis of the Company's operational and financial results for the three and six months ended June 30, 2021, in comparison with the same period of the prior year.
-This MD&A has been prepared by management as of August 27,2021 and has been approved by the Company's Audit Committee.
-This MD&A should be read in conjunction with the Company's accompanying audited financial statements for the years ended December 31, 2020 and notes thereto, which have been prepared in accordance with International Financial Reporting Standards ("IFRS").
+Resources Ltd. (the "Company") contains an analysis of the Company's operational and financial results for the year ended December 31, 2021, in comparison with the same period of last year.
+This MD&A has been prepared by management as of April 29, 2022 and has been approved by the Company's Audit Committee.
+This MD&A should be read in conjunction with the Company's accompanying consolidated audited financial statements for the years ended December 31, 2021 and 2020 and notes thereto, which have been prepared in accordance with International Financial Reporting Standards ("IFRS").
 All dollar amounts referred to in this MD&A are expressed in Canadian dollars except where indicated otherwise.
-The Company's common shares (the "Shares" and each individually a "Share" as the context requires) trade on the TSX Venture Exchange (the "TSXV") under the symbol WHY.
-The Company's most recent filings, including its audited financial statements and notes thereto for the years ended December 31, 2020 and 2019 are available under the Company's profile on the System for Electronic Document Analysis and Retrieval ("SEDAR") and can be accessed through the internet at www.sedar.com.
+The Company's common shares trade on the TSX Venture Exchange under the symbol WHY.
+The Company's most recent filings, including its audited financial statements and notes thereto for the years ended December 31, 2021 and 2020, are available under the Company's profile on the System for Electronic Document Analysis and Retrieval ("SEDAR") and can be accessed through the internet at www.sedar.com.